PrimeDominus/crypto-qrcode/README.md

   ctx.drawImage(logo, 75, 75, 50, 50);
 }
 ```
 Then have a look at https://github.com/man15h/vue-cryptoicon and incorporate the color feature for the icon.
+Note that on their demo page https://vue-cryptoicon.netlify.app/ they have set the correct colouring for each icon when the "color" option is selected, hence for color settings of each icon, please use those colours.

 ***